• Skip to primary navigation

 Different.
 Exciting.
 Deadly.
 The extra layer of danger associated with drug cocktails makes them a challenge for numerous drug users.
 Being able to say that they have tried a risky mixture of substances and lived to tell the story is like a badge of honor.
 It does not matter that countless high-profile drug-related deaths have been associated with multiple drug use.
 The experimentation with these drug combinations continues.

 Now, the latest drug cocktail to hit the streets is called the fentanyl speedball.
-As the term implies, it contains fentanyl, an artificial opioid that is said to be up to a hundred times stronger than morphine.
+As the term implies, it contains fentanyl.
+Fentanyl is an artificial opioid that is said to be up to a hundred times stronger than morphine.
 So, where did the drug originate from?

 Contact Us Today for a Confidential Assessment.